Nipah virus infection

 Nipah virus infection is a disease that can spread from animals to humans, and in some cases, it can also spread through contaminated food or directly between humans.

-Nipah virus was first identified during an outbreak among people with close contact with infected pigs in Malaysia and Singapore in 1998-1999.
-Many cases during this outbreak had neurological symptoms, but transmission between humans was not observed.
+Nipah virus was first identified during an outbreak among people with close contact with infected pigs in Malaysia and Singapore from 1998-1999.
 In subsequent outbreaks in Bangladesh and India, limited human to human transmission has been reported.
+Nipah virus poses a recurring risk across parts of South Asia, as its animal reservoir, fruit bats, is widely distributed across the region.

 Animal-to-human transmission may occur through:

-Persons infected with nipah virus may present with acute encephalitis with initial symptoms of fever, headache, myalgia, vomiting and sore throat, followed by dizziness, drowsiness, altered consciousness, seizures and coma.
-Infected persons may also develop atypical pneumonia and acute respiratory distress.
+Persons infected with Nipah virus may present with symptoms of fever, headache, muscle aches, vomiting and sore throat, followed by dizziness, drowsiness, confusion, and seizures or coma in severe cases.
+Infected persons may also develop difficulty in breathing.

 What are the risk factors?